FGM/C Shifting Sands

 Some midwives may have encountered women who had FGM/C, but presumably didn’t see any need to share this information with us because they did not have concerns about them.

 I was therefore puzzled to learn a few years ago that FGM/C was perceived to be a huge and growing problem in Britain, and in London in particular.
-This contradicted everything I, and my former colleagues, knew from experience.
+This contradicted everything I and my former colleagues knew from experience.
 Perhaps I was completely out of touch?

 I decided to investigate the official facts, as presented by campaigners and various Government Departments, including the Department of Health.
-I explored the enquiries and campaigns that ensued to find out why they commanded such intense interest and concern, as well as galvanised such support among the media and the public.
+I explored the enquiries and campaigns that ensued to find out why they commanded such intense interest and concern, as well as galvanised such support among politicians, the media and the public.

 The questioning pieces that I’d had published when I first dipped my toe in the water were mostly met with hostility from anti FGM/C campaigners.
 But they were well received by some immigrants, community workers and professionals.